dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/client-api/index.md

 The generated code depends on handwritten library code to work, but stubs can be provided to test for compile errors in the generated code.

-The directory `test-data/typescript-client-mock-src` in the Knora source tree contains test stubs for the TypeScript client library.
+The directory `test_data/typescript-client-mock-src` in the Knora source tree contains test stubs for the TypeScript client library.

 ### Test Requests and Responses

-The generated code includes a directory `test-data`, containing sample requests and responses, which can be used to test the generated code without Knora.
+The generated code includes a directory `test_data`, containing sample requests and responses, which can be used to test the generated code without Knora.